Babaoshan Subdistrict

 Babaoshan Subdistrict (Bābǎoshān Jiēdào (八宝山街道)) is a subdistrict on the southeast corner of Shijingshan District, Beijing, China.
-It borders Laoshan Subdistrict to the north, Wangshoulu Subdistrict to the east, Liuliqiao and Lugouqiao Subdistricts to the south, and Lugu Subdistrict to the west.
+It borders Laoshan Subdistrict to the north, Wangshoulu Subdistrict to the east, Liuliqiao Subdistrict and Lugouqiao Subdistrict to the south, and Lugu Subdistrict to the west.
 As of 2020, it had a total population of 61,211.

 This subdistrict was named after Babao Mountain (八宝山 (Eight Treasures Mountain)), which itself was named so for the 8 types of minerals that the mountain possessed.

 History

 Babaoshan Subdistrict was converted from Babaoshan Area in August 1963.

 Administrative divisions

 As of 2021, Babaoshan Subdistrict comprises 15 communities: